dashcommunity/proposal-dash-rpms/proposal.md

 * Drive Dash Core into Fedora's formal release process and official repositories
 * Drive the build process into the Dash Core Team's formal release processes
 * Expand the set of packages beyond core, for example, the Electrum wallet, Sentinel, etc.
-* Make Dash Core SELinux-friendly
+* Make Dash Core SELinux-friendly (security enhanced linux)
-* Contribute documentation as needed
+* Contribute documentation as needed (see examples above)

 ### Schedule

-Testnet packaging is rebuilt and released regularly several times a week, time dependent.
-Often daily.
+Packaging is rebuilt and released regularly (currently several times a week because we are testing and finalizing 12.1), time dependent.
 I am in communication with the Dash Core Team, but not a member of that team.

 I hope to eventually fold the packaging into to Fedora's more formal release engineering infrastructure and have Dash Core become automagically available to, at least, all Fedora users.
-Eventually, the goal would be to integrate fully into the Dash Core Team development and release engineering process, though with my continued participation.
+Eventually, the goal would be to integrate fully into the Dash Core Team development as well and release engineering process, though likely with my continued participation.

 ##### Milestones

 What is left undone is packaging and automating some of items beyond core, in particular and in the shorter term, building and packaging Sentinel.
 Also, perhaps, adding in items like Dashman and other community delivered tools.
+A whole suite of tooling.

 Timeline and goals:

 * Dash Core testnet: all builds within one week of availability.
-* Dash Core stable: all builds within several days of availability.
+* Dash Core mainnet: all builds within several days of availability.
+* Underlying OS updates: Test and release all packaged offerings in conjunction with operating system updates.
+Fedora, for example, issues a new release every six months.
-* Streamlining and re-org of current repositories: end of year, 2016
+* Streamlining and re-org of current repositories: End of year, 2016
 * Sentinel: Q1 2017
-* Electrum: unscoped at this point.
+* Electrum: Unscoped at this point.
 * Released to Fedora official repositories: Q1 2017 -- dependent on Fedora administrative acceptance

 I have pored 8 months into what has been delivered already, and the project is